espocrm/documentation/docs/development/view.md

 </p>
 ```

-[Handlebars](https://handlebarsjs.com/) library is used for templates rendering.
+[Handlebars](https://handlebarsjs.com/) library is used for template rendering.

 Note: When you extend a view that already has its *events* and you want to add more events, do it the following way: